albusfangautonomy/control_notes/notes/tips.md

 2. One of the key limitations of loop shaping occurs when we have the possibility of cancellation of right half plane poles and zeros.
 The canceled poles and zeros do not appear in the loop transfer function but they can appear in the transfer functions from disturbances to outputs or control signals.

     - Non-minimum phase systems impose severe restrictions on possible crossover frequencies according to the crossoverfrequency inequality.

+---

+# State Space Tips

+## State Space Matrix Tips

+1. In a linear time-invariant system with feedthrough (D*u) term.
+The poles of the system are only dependent on the eigenvalues of the A matrix, while the zeroes are dependent on all A, B, C, D matrices.

+    - To change the poles, you need to re-design the system (dictated by eigenvalues of A).

+    - To change the zeros, you can change the sensors.

+2. Zero appears whenever there is a frequency at which the system's input-output path completely cancels out - a nonzero input produces no output in the steady state response.

+3.

+## LQG and Extended Kalman Tips

+1. An LQG controller does not have any guarantee on robustness.

+2. LQR and LQR solves an Algebraic Riccati Equation to calculate an analytical solution to the problem given Q and R.

+3. If the system is observable, LQE can deduce all states from a few measurable states.
+Degrees of observability would be helpful when desining an observer.